akvo/wai-sdg-portal/docs/wai-bangladesh/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SDG Portal documentation!
+Welcome to SDG Bangladesh Portal documentation!
 ====================================

 |Build Status| |Repo Size| |Languages| |Issues| |Last Commit| |Documentation Status|